silverstripe/api.silverstripe.org/README.md

  * Update the redirections in `htdocs/.htaccess` to the stable version number
  * Make a separate commit with the redirection (explained in deployment below)

+**Please note:** Often the `master` branch will be representing an unstable major version (currently 4).
+When this needs to be updated, please edit `htdocs/search/lookup.php`.

 ### Deployment to production
  1. Raise a ticket with ops team (they have to run a script after deployment)
  2. Login to SilverStripe Platform (you'll need to ensure you have "api" stack permissions)